dyanarose/dyanarose.github.io/source/_posts/2017-08-04-so-you-need-to-edit-data-in-a-parquet-file.markdown

     // if you have data that doesn't need editing, you can separate it out
     // The data will need to be in a form that can be unioned with the edited data
-    // I do that here by selecting out all the fields. val alreadyGoodData = originalData.where("myField is null").select(
+    // That can be done by selecting out the fields in the same way in both the good and transformed data sets. val alreadyGoodData = originalData.where("myField is null").select(
       Seq[Column](
         $"myField",